-This year, Rotarians have been asked by Rotary International President, Ron Burton, to Engage Rotary and Change Lives.
+During the 2013-14 year, Rotarians were asked by Rotary International President, Ron Burton, to Engage Rotary and Change Lives.

-This year’s theme was unveiled at the 2013 International Assembly.
-Burton says, “If we really want to take Rotary service forward, then we must make sure that every single Rotarian…has a meaningful role to play, that they’re all making a contribution, and that their contribution is valued.”
+This theme was unveiled at the 2013 International Assembly.
+Burton said, “If we really want to take Rotary service forward, then we must make sure that every single Rotarian…has a meaningful role to play, that they’re all making a contribution, and that their contribution is valued.”

-Burton believes that if you want somebody else to do something, you can just sit around and wait, or you can ask.
-He asks each of us to apply that to membership development, which is the responsibility of every Rotarian.
+Burton believed that if you wanted somebody else to do something, you could sit around and wait, or you can ask.
+He asked each of us to apply that to membership development, which is the responsibility of every Rotarian.
 “You have to ask,” he said.

-Burton emphasizes that the job doesn’t end when a new member joins Rotary.
-He says, “It’s not done until that new member is engaged in Rotary, inspired by Rotary, and uses the power of Rotary service to change lives.”
+Burton emphasized that the job doesn’t end when a new member joins Rotary.
+He said, “It’s not done until that new member is engaged in Rotary, inspired by Rotary, and uses the power of Rotary service to change lives.”